 What happens after I apply?

-You will receive a Student Aid Report (SAR) with your Expected Family Contribution (EFC).
 After Denver Seminary receives your FAFSA the Financial Aid Office will check once per week with Admissions to verify your acceptance status.
-Once you have been accepted into a degree program (MA, MDIV, DMIN, Grad Cert, Cert of Completion) you will be emailed an Award Letter with a student loan offer.
-Award Letter details can be found here.
+Once you have been accepted into a degree program (MA, MDIV, DMIN, Grad Cert, Cert of Completion) you will be sent an email with instructions on how to view and accept your Award Letter via the Student Portal.
 Non-degree students are not eligible for financial aid.

 Expected Family Contribution (EFC)